Specials

 PLEASE READ

-We continue to stock new inventory and have the office open 7 days a week as we are now in 2024.
+We continue to stock new inventory and have the office open 7 days a week as 2024 comes to a close.
 We still give free advice and offer to help our customers, whether a rank beginner or a grizzled old-timer.
 The office is staffed 7 days a week and the best way to communicate is by e-mail.
 We may be able to do certain drop-ship orders from our suppliers--please email us if you have an emergency need.

 Please Note

-Unfortunately, a few things, like Kort gauge pins are no longer being made.
+Unfortunately, a few things, like Kort gauge pins are no longer being made but a new, exact gauge pin to the Kort is now being made.
 Your continued support is appreciated.
 Don't expect to see a glitzy web page take the place of this one we have used since 2005--I rather like it.
 I am in the office from 9 in the morning until 5 in the afternoon, Mountain Standard time.

 Need Help?
 Please call Fritz at 970-387-0212.